matou/3d-printer-chess/README.md

 In the `3d-models` folder, you can find the 3d-printable gripper as well as a chess set that works well with the gripper.

+The chess pieces should have a different color than the chess board in order for the computer vision module to work well.
+That's why my board is black and white, while my printed chess set is green and orange.

 The gripper uses the extruder motor to open and close the gripper.
 My Ender-3 printer has a direct drive extruder, which made it easy to get the gripper to work.
 I have no idea how I would mount it on a stock Ender-3.

 You will probably have to adapt the 3d model for the gripper for your specific printer.